thehapyone/NanoCamera/README.md

 It currently supports the following types of camera or streaming source:
 *  Works with CSI Cameras (Tested and Works)
 *  Works with various USB cameras (Tested with Logitech USB camera)
-*  Works with RTSP Streaming camera and video with hardware acceleration (only supports H.264 video codec)
+*  Works with RTSP streaming camera and video with hardware acceleration (only supports H.264 video codec)
 *  Works with IP Cameras(JPEG codec) or any MJPEG streaming source (Currently, supports CPU acceleration.
 TODO: Hardware acceleration)

 ## Features